Ivo-Balbaert/The_Way_to_Mojo/book/20_Projects.md

 STEPS:
 1- Replace the benchmark function by benchmark_parallel:
 For parallel code, we need to introduce a benchmark function that shares the threadpool, otherwise it introduces latency creating a new runtime on every iteration of the benchmark.
-You can see this bellow in `with Runtime() as rt`.
+You can see this below in `with Runtime() as rt`.
 2- Replace fn matmul_vectorized_1 by matmul_parallelized: modify the matmul implementation and make it multi-threaded by using the builtin parallelize function(for simplicity, we only parallelize on the M dimension):

 See `matmul5.mojo`: